genneko/website-source/content/playing-with-bsd/networking/freebsd-vti-ipsec.md

 tags: [ "network", "vpn", "ipsec", "freebsd" ]
 toc: true
 ---
-I have managed to setup route-based IPsec VPN with FreeBSD-11.1 RC3, which had introduced ipsec virtual tunnel interface.
+I have managed to setup route-based IPsec VPN with FreeBSD-11.1 RC3, which had introduced ipsec virtual tunnel interface if_ipsec(4).
 Here is a record of my experiment just for your information.

 ## Prerequisite